ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * `add_preload` – preload the LCP image with `<link rel="preload" as="image" fetchpriority="high">` and include `imagesrcset`/`imagesizes` when available.

 Each option can be enabled independently to match theme requirements.
+All flags are exposed as admin toggles on the LCP Optimization settings screen, and individual posts include an **LCP Overrides** meta box to supply a custom image URL or attachment ID or disable optimization for that entry.
+Developers can refine behaviour via hooks like `aeseo_lcp_candidate` to override the detected element, `aeseo_lcp_preconnect_hosts` to adjust preconnect hosts, and `aeseo_lcp_should_optimize` to short-circuit the module.

 The identified LCP image bypasses lazy-loading and carries a `data-aeseo-lcp="1"` marker.
 A `wp_img_tag_add_loading_attr` safeguard maintains compatibility with WooCommerce when modifying the `loading` attribute.